Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: Introduction

 \section{Introduction}

 The concept of a polaron, a quasi-particle formed through the interaction of an impurity with a medium, is ubiquitous in condensed matter physics~\cite{alexandrov2010, grusdt2016c, grusdt2024}.
 Among the many examples, the Bose polaron stands out by the degree of control over the interactions allowed by cold atomic gases.
 For this reason, it is seen as a possible platform for the simulation of polaron physics in analogous systems, and in particular allows to access the large-coupling regime~\cite{Joergensen2016, Hu2016, yan2020bose}.
-The system also serves a similar role for theory, as a many-body quantum system whose constituents are simple enough that one can understand its complex behavior and effective degrees of freedom from first principles and has thus attracted considerable attention~\cite{tempere2009,rath2013, li2014, grusdt2015, christensen2015,grusdt2016d, grusdt2017, drescher2019, ichmoukhamedov2019, levinsen2021,massignan2021, seetharam-21, ichmoukhamedov2022, mostaan2023}.
+The system also serves a similar role for theory, as a many-body quantum system whose constituents are simple enough that one can understand its complex behavior and effective degrees of freedom from first principles and has thus attracted considerable attention~\cite{tempere2009,rath2013, li2014, grusdt2015, christensen2015,grusdt2016d, grusdt2017, drescher2019, ichmoukhamedov2019, levinsen2021,massignan2021, seetharam-21, ichmoukhamedov2022, mostaan2023, seetharam-24}.
 For the same reason, the rigorous justification of the effective description of fluctuations in dilute Bose gases by Bogoliubov phonons is an active area of mathematical research~\cite{RodSch-09,YauYin-09,GriMacMar-10,GriMacMar-11,Sei-11,LewNamSch-15,LewNamSerSol-15,BocCenSch-17,BocBreCenSch-18,FouSol-20,FouSol-23,NamTri-23,BreSchSch-22, HabHaiNamSeiTri-23,caraci-24}, with recent results also considering impurities~\cite{MySe-20, LaPi22, LaTr24}.

 Polarons are often modeled by the Fröhlich Hamiltonian, in which the impurity interacts with the field of low-energy excitations of the medium by linear coupling.
 However, the validity of this model for the Bose polaron has been questioned~\cite{christensen2015}.
-Given the importance of the Bose polaron as a model system, it is crucial to understand precisely the regime of validity of the Fr\"ohlich Hamiltonian and control the modelling errors.
-In this letter we give conditions under which the Fröhlich Hamiltonian provides a good approximation to the full many-body spectrum of a dilute Bose gas with an impurity, and provide rigorous error estimates.
+Given the importance of the Bose polaron as a model system, it is crucial to understand precisely the regime of validity of the Fr\"ohlich Hamiltonian and control the modeling errors.
+In this paper, we give conditions under which the Fröhlich Hamiltonian provides a good approximation to the full many-body spectrum of a dilute Bose gas with an impurity.
+Our arguments are based on the mathematical analysis of \cite{LaTr24} where we prove rigorous error estimates.
 This allows the model to be used with a great deal of confidence, and certifies the analogies to systems with a similar Hamiltonian.

 We find that the total energy of the system has a logarithmic correction to the mean-field terms that is still universal, i.e., depends on the interaction only via the impurity-boson scattering length.
 Compared to similar terms in the pure Bose gas~\cite{wu1959, sawada-59, HuPi-59, caraci2023}, it might be more accessible experimentally, by tuning the impurity-boson interaction.